Ocean Eleven is situated at the coast of Hermanus in South Africa.

-The original colonial architecture of Ocean Eleven's main house - floor to ceiling windows, high ceilings, and teak floors – were all retained when it was converted into a guesthouse.
-These features are found throughout the building and even where there have been extensions they have tried to keep these in keeping with original style.
+The original colonial features of Ocean Eleven's main house – floor-to-ceiling windows, high ceilings and teak floors – were retained when it was converted into a guesthouse.
+Even where there are extensions, the owners have tried to keep these in keeping with original style.
 Large pieces of local artwork adorn the walls, too, from the main areas to the bedrooms.

-There are three standard rooms, all of which are situated on the ground floor.
-Two of these are in the converted main house and therefore have all the original features.
-They lead out onto their own small section of garden which has two lounging chairs with foot stools and stunning views across the bay.
+- Three standard rooms are situated on the ground floor.
+Two of these are in the main house with all the original features, and lead out onto their own small section of garden, which has two lounge chairs with foot stools and stunning views across the bay.
 The third room is in the newer extension beside the pool, and has french doors that open out onto the pool deck – so is not very private.
 These three rooms have a shower but no bath.

-The five deluxe rooms at Ocean Eleven are all slightly different, are a bit larger than the standard rooms, and have a bath and shower.
-Three of them are by the pool, the two upstairs have a balcony and the third one downstairs has a veranda on the pool deck.
-The two other deluxe rooms are garden rooms, one upstairs with a private balcony overlooking the garden and ocean and the fifth is downstairs with a walk-in dressing room and its own small section of garden.
+- Five ‘deluxe’ rooms are a bit larger than the standard rooms, and have a bath and shower.
+All are slightly different.
+Three of them are beside the pool: two upstairs have a balcony, and a third downstairs has doors leading onto the pool deck, so is not very private.
+Of the other two deluxe rooms, one is upstairs with a private balcony overlooking the garden and ocean, and the other downstairs with a walk-in dressing room and its own small section of garden.

-Finally, two large suites can be found in the loft of the old house, both having air-conditioning and a bath and shower.
-The honeymoon suite has a bath with a view over the bay and the second suite can take a third person on the sleeper couch.
+- Two large suites in the loft of the old houseboth have air conditioning and a bath and separate shower.
+The honeymoon suite has a bath with a view over the bay and the second suite,also with sea views, can take a third person on the sleeper couch.

-There is a lovely pool at Ocean Eleven with loungers which afford sweeping vies across Walker Bay – you'll get the feeling of this from our satellite map of Ocean Eleven!
+There is a lovely swimming pool at Ocean Eleven where loungers offer uninterrupted views across Walker Bay; you'll get the feeling of this from our satellite map of Ocean Eleven!

-You can also go on whale watching boat trips to get a closer view of these gentle giants, do sea-kayaking, and even go shark-cage diving to get up close and personal with great white sharks!
-There are also some lovely beaches nearby.
+You can also go on whale-watching boat trips to get a closer view of these gentle giants, do sea-kayaking, and even try shark-cage diving to get up close and personal with great white sharks!

-Directions: Coming from Cape Town on the you will pass over Sir Lowry`s Pass, pass Grabouw and then pass over the Houw Hoek Pass.
-As you come down this pass Botriver will be on you left hand side and shortly after you will see a turn off to Hermanus R43 to your left.
-Take this off ramp and carry on along the R43.
-You will pass the turn offs for Kleinmond, Fisherhaven, Hawston, Vermont, Onrus and Sandbaai.
-After the Sandbaai traffic lights you will pass through more sets of lights.
+Directions: Coming from Cape Town on the N2, you will cross Sir Lowry`s Pass, pass Grabouw and then go over the Houw Hoek Pass.
+As you come down this pass Botriver will be on you left-hand side; shortly after you will see a turn-off to Hermanus R43 to your left.
+Take this and carry on along the R43, passing the turn-offs for Kleinmond, Fisherhaven, Hawston, Vermont, Onrus and Sandbaai.
+After the Sandbaai traffic lights, go through more sets of lights.
 After approximately 500m turn right into Albertyn Road.
-Follow this until the end where you will hit a T - Junction.
-Turn right into Westcliff Road and Ocean Eleven is the big grey house on the left hand side of the road (after about 50m).
+Follow this to a T-junction, then turn right into Westcliff Road.
+Ocean Eleven is the big grey house on the left-hand side of the road, after about 50m.

 Owner: Werner and Simone Hennis